dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 Explain why someone might want to change from an Enumerable or other collection to a specific collection type and mention them and the operations you'll explain below.

 ### ToList
-The LINQ `ToList` extension method allows you to convert an `IEnumerable<T>` to a `List<T>`, where `T` will be the same type received, and this includes the results of most other LINQ Extension Methods.
+The `ToList` extension method allows you to convert an `IEnumerable<T>` to a `List<T>`, where `T` will be the same type received, and this includes the results of most other LINQ Extension Methods.
 When you filter a list by using the `Where` extension method, the result is an `IEnumerable<T>` which is readonly and  cannot be modified.
 What if you need to modify the results of your query?
 This is where the `ToList` extension method comes in to play.

 ```c#
 List<Person> listOfDevs = people.Where(x => x.Occupation == "Dev").ToList(); //This will return a List<Person>